Sopwith Camel F.1 1:16 Scale WWI AirplaneRated 4/5 based on 2 reviews.

 The Sopwith Camel was the first British fighter to mount twin synchronized .303” Vickers machine guns in front of the cockpit.
 A fairing surrounding the gun installation created a hump, giving the Camel its name.

-The Sopwith Camel F.1 had a wingspan of 28 ft., was 18 ft.
-9 in. in length, and was powered by a 130hp Clerget 9-cylinder rotary engine, producing a maximum speed of 101-113 mph.
+The Sopwith Camel F.1 had a wingspan of 8.53 metres (28 ft), was 5.48 metres (18 ft.
+9 in.) in length, and was powered by a 130hp Clerget 9-cylinder rotary engine, producing a maximum speed of 101-113 mph.
 Fluid capacity of 26 gallons allowed 2.5 hours of flying time.
 Fiery and temperamental, the Camel had a wicked torque and was difficult to fly.
 In fact, more men lost their lives learning to fly it than using it in combat.
 But in the hands of an experienced pilot, the Camel was a deadly opponent in a dog-fight.
 Its greatest glory came on April 21, 1918 when it shot down Germany’s famous Red Baron.

 Model Airways Kit Features